Workplace learning, or corporate training, encompasses a series of activities to educate

 To design impactful training programs, it is crucial to employ strategies that provide tangible proof of successful learning outcomes.
 Consider the following innovative tactics, keeping in mind that each organization's needs may vary and select the most suitable options accordingly.

-Encouraging employee engagement in mandatory training
+Encouraging employee engagement in mandatory

-learning techniques to motivate employees to actively participate in training.
+motivate employees to actively participate in training.

 Active learning, also known as Pragmatism or Experientialism, emphasizes the practical application of real-world knowledge, fostering learning through firsthand experiences rather than abstract concepts alone.